How to apply for probate in Ontario

-A will might be found in the deceased’s home, in a safety deposit box or at the office of the deceased’s lawyer.
+A will might be found in the deceased’s home, in a safety deposit box or at the office of the deceased’s lawyer or through a private will registry.
 In some cases, wills can be found in a court record.

-To find the deceased’s will, you can contact the deceased’s lawyer, relatives or friends or search the court records in the Ontario courthouse closest to the deceased’s home.
+To find the deceased’s will, you can contact the deceased’s lawyer, relatives or friends, search online will registries or search the court records in the Ontario courthouse closest to the deceased’s home.
 If the deceased did not live in Ontario, visit the courthouse in the location where they owned Ontario property.
 A fee must be paid to view the court file.

-You can also search the Archives of Ontario for wills made before 1977.
+You can also search the Archives of Ontario for estate court files which were started before 1977.